Little Women

 The inciting incident occurs at 14 minutes when Jo meets Laurie at the dance.
 This encounter disrupts the insular world of the March sisters and introduces the catalyst for Jo's growth beyond her family circle.
 Laurie represents adventure, opportunity, and connection to the wider world..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Jo chooses to actively pursue her writing career by selling her first story.
+This shows the protagonist's commitment to Jo chooses to actively pursue her writing career by selling her first story.
 This represents her conscious decision to step into the world of ambition and self-determination, moving beyond the role of dutiful daughter., moving from reaction to action.

 At 59 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Beth falls seriously ill with scarlet fever.
+Of particular interest, this crucial beat Beth falls seriously ill with scarlet fever.
 This false defeat raises the stakes dramatically - the carefree exploration phase ends as the family confronts mortality.
 The sisters must face that their childhood world is fragile and finite., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 89 minutes (74% through) represents the emotional nadir.
 Here, Beth dies peacefully, surrounded by her family.
 The literal "whiff of death" - the gentle sister who embodied home and innocence is gone.
-This represents the death of childhood and the March family's prelapsarian unity., illustrates the protagonist at their lowest point.
+This represents the death of childhood and the March family's prelapsarian unity., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 96 minutes initiates the final act resolution at 79% of the runtime.
 Jo realizes that Professor Bhaer represents the synthesis she needs: a partner who respects her mind and work but also offers love and companionship.
 She recognizes that accepting love doesn't mean sacrificing independence.
 She gains clarity about her true path., demonstrating the transformation achieved throughout the journey.